creyesp/spikelib/README.rst

 .. code:: sh

-   pip install numpy scipy matplotlib scikit-learn peakutils pandas h5py lmfit
+   pip install numpy scipy matplotlib scikit-learn peakutils pandas h5py lmfit numpydoc

 Optionally you can install neuroshare to read .mcd files.
 But it only work on Python 2.7